StevenLares/StevenLares/README.md

 # MicroSlop
-I only use this account to contribute to public repos on GitHub, and to host my neovim and keyboard configs.
+I only use this account to:
+- contribute to public repos on GitHub
+- to host my neovim and keyboard configs
+- have high uptime for my adblock blocklist

+Otherwise I'd have deleted this a long time ago.